-Are you looking for somebody who is going to be producing analytics for machines or for humans?
+Are you looking for a candidate who is going to be producing data analytics for machines or for humans?

 The reason you want to do this is because those are pretty different skill sets, even though they are both done by Data Scientist.
-For example, if you’re looking to build ad-targeting or recommendation engines or do algorithmic training then you are going to want to look for somebody with a really strong mathematics and computer science background.
+For example, if you’re looking to build ad-targeting or recommendation engines or do algorithmic training then you are going to want to look for a candidate with a really strong mathematics and computer science background.
 You don’t want to bring on a data scientist to your team with a skill set that doesn’t match the needs of your business.
 That isn’t good for your company, and it isn’t good for potential data science candidates.
 Hiring a data scientist with top-notch machine learning skills, for example, when your company doesn’t need machine learning skills will not lead to more success.

-On the other hand, if you are looking for a data scientist for your company who is going to be reporting to project managers and diving into how the product is doing or how your user growth is going; then you need to find somebody who’s really good at storytelling.
-That type of job requires someone who is able to connect what could be pretty fuzzy data points into an overarching narrative of what’s going on in your company.
+On the other hand, if you are looking for a data scientist for your company who is going to be reporting to project managers and diving into how the product is doing or how your user growth is going; then you need to find a candidate who’s really good at storytelling.
+That type of job requires a data science expert who is able to connect what could be pretty fuzzy data points into an overarching narrative of what’s going on in your company.
 Candidates with these skills are more likely to come from a social science background because in the medical field, sociology, economics, or geography they’re accustomed to doing this with their data.

 Hire for talent, train for tech skills

-The second thing to do is to hire for talent and train for tech skills.
+The second thing to do is to hire for data science talent and train for tech skills.
 This is really important because…

 Analytical thinking and communication skills are harder to teach than SQL, Python and R.